squinkylabs/CVfunk-Modules/README.md

 # Penta Sequencer Module

-The Penta Sequencer is a versatile 5-step sequencer module designed for VCV Rack, it offers some unique sequencing capabilities.
-The sequencer outputs all five of its notes simultaneously.
+The Penta Sequencer is a versatile 5-step sequencer module designed for VCV Rack, it offers some unique sequencing capabilities in a small footprint.
+The sequencer outputs all five of its notes simultaneously, and has a computed slew that adjusts dynamically to the trigger input.

 ## Features